peteroupc/html3dutil/doc/H3DU.CurveBuilder.md

 #### Parameters

 * `curve` (Type: Object)<br>A <a href="H3DU.Curve.md">curve evaluator object</a> that describes the parametric curve used to generate positions.
 * `size` (Type: number) (optional)<br>The number of elements in each position value.
 For example, if the attribute is 3-dimensional, this parameter is 3.
 If null, undefined, or omitted, the default is 3.
+Throws an error if this value is 0 or less.

 #### Return Value